-There are five schools in the state of Wisconsin offering a total of nine master’s degree programs in communication.
-Of these, eight are traditional campus-based programs, while one is delivered in an online format.
-The schools with programs in the field include Marquette University and four colleges in the University of Wisconsin (UW) System: UW-Madison, UW-Milwaukee, UW-Stevens Point, and UW-Whitewater.
+There are six schools in the state of Wisconsin offering a total of 10 master’s degree programs in communication.
+Of these, six are traditional campus-based programs, while four are delivered in an online format.
+The schools with programs in the field include Marquette University and five colleges in the University of Wisconsin (UW) System: UW-Madison, UW-Milwaukee, UW-Parkside, UW-Stout, and UW-Whitewater.
 A wide range of degree specializations are available through these universities, including corporate communication, digital communication strategies, public relations, life sciences communication, media studies, organizational/professional communication, and journalism and mass communication.
-All five of the schools are non-profit institutions regionally accredited by the Higher Learning Commission (HLC).
+All six of the schools are non-profit institutions regionally accredited by the Higher Learning Commission (HLC).

 Campus-Based Master’s in Communication Programs in Wisconsin

 Located in Milwaukee, Marquette University offers two master’s in communication degree paths for students to choose from: a Master of Arts in Communication and a Master of Arts in Corporate Communication.
 The MA in Communication, available through the Diederich College of Communication, can be pursued with a specialization in either Communication and Media Studies or Digital Communication Strategies.
 All students take the same three foundational core courses in Communication Theory in Context, Communication Research in Action, and Communication as Ethical Practice before selecting electives in their area of focus.
 Marquette offers students the option of completing a thesis or professional project as their graduate requirement.
 The thesis track for the MA in Communication consists of a total of 30 credit hours, while the professional track requires 36 hours.